reTHINK-project/dev-service-framework/README.md

 ### Quick Start

 Just a few couple of lines are required for the reTHINK Hello World.
-First you need the Hello World Reporter, and its `hello()` function that is used to create the Hello Data Object and invite an Hello World Observer (`hypertyURL`):

 ```
+// This is the Hello World Reporter who owns and reports changes done in the Hello Data Object.

+// The `hello()` function is used to create the Hello Data Object
+// and invite an Hello World Observer (`hypertyURL`):

     syncher.create(_this._objectDescURL, [hypertyURL], hello).then(function(helloObjtReporter) {